 We’ve all had those awkward moments where an itchy downstairs has caused us to perform a quick and crafty crotch swipe in a public place… sometimes you just have to go for it!
 But what about when the itch doesn’t go away?

-Vaginal itching, sometimes summed up by the term Vaginitis, is actually very common and can be due to a number of issues.
+Vaginal itching, which can be a result of inflammation of the vagina, known as Vaginitis, is actually very common and can be due to a number of issues.
 We’re delving into the causes, solutions and at-home remedies that could help you out - let’s scratch that itch!

 We want to make it clear that if you experience pain in or around your vagina, it is recommended that you visit your GP to discuss, as this could signal an underlying issue.
 What we’re talking about here is itching, irritation, burning and general discomfort in your lady bits, with the most common causes being: